spaceagetv/electron-playwright-helpers/README.md

 <dt><a href="#evaluateWithRetry">evaluateWithRetry(electronApp, fn, arg, retries, retryIntervalMs)</a> ⇒ <code>Promise.&lt;R&gt;</code></dt>
 <dd><p>Electron's <code>evaluate</code> function can be flakey,
 throwing an error saying the execution context has been destroyed.
-This function retries the evaluation a few times before giving up.</p></dd>
+This function retries the evaluation several times to see if it can run the evaluation without an error.
+If it fails after the retries, it throws the error.</p></dd>
 <dt><a href="#stubDialog">stubDialog(app, method, value)</a> ⇒ <code>Promise.&lt;void&gt;</code></dt>
 <dd><p>Stub a single dialog method.
 This is a convenience function that calls <code>stubMultipleDialogs</code>
 for a single method.</p>